nical/lyon/README.md

 There is currently no built-in support for anti-aliasing in the tessellators.
 Anti-aliasing can still be achieved by users of this crate using techniques commonly employed in video games (msaa, taa, fxaa, etc.).

-### What is left to do before lyon 1.0?

-See the [1.0 milestone](https://github.com/nical/lyon/milestone/2) on the github repository.

 ### I need help!

 Don't hesitate to [file an issue](https://github.com/nical/lyon/issues/new), ask questions on [gitter](https://gitter.im/lyon-rs/Lobby), or contact [@nical](https://github.com/nical) by e-mail.